 As we work to create change within communities and within systems, we must also strengthen how we leverage political advocacy in order to be effective.
 In this plenary, public and private sector leaders will discuss tools, tactics, and strategies for building and wielding political power to support social change on the key issues facing America and the world today.
 We will close the conference by focusing on timely and relevant topics, including the movement for gender equality and an end to sexual misconduct in the workplace, the national opioid crisis, and criminal justice reform.
 The speakers will also examine how policy can drive change and the significant ways in which philanthropic dollars can be effectively leveraged to make an impact where it matters.

-Speaker(s): Paul Butler, Albert Brick Professor in Law, Georgetown University Law Center; Lavastian Glenn, Director, Racial and Economic Justice, Nathan Cummings Foundation; Desmond Meade, President, CEO, Florida Rights Restoration Coallition; Peter Shumlin, Former Governor, State of Vermont
+Speaker(s): Paul Butler, Albert Brick Professor in Law, Georgetown University Law Center; Dinah Dittman, National Director for Community Benefit, Kaiser Permanente; Kathleen Enright, President & CEO, Council on Foundations; Lavastian Glenn, Director, Racial and Economic Justice, Nathan Cummings Foundation; Desmond Meade, President, Florida Rights Restoration Coallition; Peter Shumlin, Former Governor, State of Vermont

 Moderator(s): Susan Taylor Batten, CEO and President, ABFE: A Philanthropic Partnership for Black Communities